rlaufla/dissertation-computational-analysis/README.md

   - The dictionary contains sentiment scores for Korean words and emoticons
   - Used for token-level sentiment analysis in this research
-  - Some vocabulary and their scores added or edited by the author
+  - Some vocabulary and their scores added or edited by the author **Modifications by author:**
+    - Additional domain-specific vocabulary added
+    - Some polarity scores adjusted based on media context
+    - Modified version used for token-level sentiment analysis in this research
+  - Note: Modified lexicon is available in this repository as `dictionaries/SentiWord_Dict.txt`

 ## Project Structure